 With the first round of law school admissions decisions just around the corner, there are inevitably going to be more dissatisfied applicants than successful ones.
-There are only so many spots available at the top law schools, and even students with strong LSAT scores and high GPAs might find themselves disappointed with their admissions results (Harvard Law School, for example, has an admit rate of only 7%).
+Only so many spots are available at the top law schools, and even students with strong LSAT scores and high GPAs might find themselves disappointed with their admissions results (Harvard Law School, for example, has an admit rate of only 10%).
 Nevertheless, some still choose to attend law school.
-Such students might find themselves considering the transfer process, wherein students enter their 1L year at a lower-ranked school and hope to transfer to a higher-ranked school for the completion of their studies.
+Such JD aspirants might find themselves considering the transfer process, wherein students enter their 1L year at a lower-ranked school and hope to transfer to a higher-ranked school to complete their studies.
 If you count yourself as one of those applicants, you’re in the right place.

-The best advice one can give to such an applicant can really be summed up in two words: start now.
+The best advice we at Stratus can give to such an applicant can really be summed up in two words: start now.

 Start Early—Earlier Than You Think

 The key to a successful transfer application is, above all else, preparation.
 An aspiring transfer student essentially consents to putting their entire 1L year on trial before the best law schools.
-It is therefore imperative that such a person make the most of their first year of law school.
+It is therefore imperative that such students make the most of their first year of law school.
 If you’re going into your first year knowing that you intend to transfer, start preparing now.
-If you’re already in your 1L year and have just now made the decision, start preparing yesterday.
+If you’re already in your 1L year and have just now made the decision to transfer, start preparing yesterday.

-There are four main components that go into a successful transfer application: 1L school, 1L grades, 1L recommendations, and the personal statement.
+A successful transfer application consists of four main components: 1L school, 1L grades, recommendations, and personal statement.
 The rest, such as undergraduate GPA and LSAT score, are ultimately significantly less important than the first four.
-Of these four components, an aspiring transfer can begin working on three before their 1L year even starts.
+Of these four components, an aspiring transfer student can begin working on three before their 1L year even starts.
 The fourth will need to wait until sometime in the second semester—for good reason, which we’ll explain shortly.

 When trying to get into a great law school, it’s best to already be at a good school.
 It’s easier to get to the top if you’ve already completed 90% of the climb; logically, it follows that it’s easier to get into Yale from Cornell than from Irvine, into Cornell from Irvine than from Emory, and so on.
-Then, too, for whatever reason, some schools are more likely to accept applicants from the local region—51% of law students who transferred to UCLA for the 2019–2020 academic year came from other schools in California.
+Then, too, for whatever reason, some schools are more likely to accept applicants from the local region—only 25% of law students who transferred to UCLA for the 2021–2022 academic year came from schools outside of California.
 Some schools might even have other preferences, such as aspirations toward public service or other types of programs.

 Even for the top 30%, though, placement is difficult, and students in the top 10% will obviously have an easier time transferring than students in the 11%–30% range.
 Transferring law schools is competitive; the top schools are usually just trying to fill any open spots left by 1L students who dropped or failed out.
-Sometimes that number can be relatively high (UCLA took on 39 transfers for the 2019–2020 academic year), and sometimes it can be low (Cornell accepted just 10, Yale 11).
-However, the median GPA for transfers to all three of those schools was high: for UCLA, a 3.59; Cornell, a 3.51; and Yale, a whopping 3.88.
+Sometimes that number can be relatively high (UCLA took on 24 transfers last year) and sometimes it can be low (Cornell accepted just 4, Yale 12).
+However, the median GPA for transfers to all three of those schools was high: for UCLA, a 3.81; Cornell, also 3.81; and Yale, a whopping 3.96!

 All of this is to say that the GPA is an extremely important component of a successful transfer law school application.
-It is the baseline, the price of admission.
-Students aspiring to transfer law schools should therefore do everything they can to maximize that GPA.
+It is the baseline—the price of admission.
+Students aspiring to transfer law schools should therefore do everything they can to maximize their GPA.
 Contrary to what might be students’ first instinct, however, execution of a proper transfer GPA does not begin on the first day of classes, but rather on the first day of summer.
-There are a number of optional summer preparatory classes available to help aspiring transfers boost their GPA up to the right level.
-Students that take these classes are much less likely to experience 1L shell shock—that look that 1Ls get around halfway through their first semester, when they realize how much studying law school takes.
-Even more significantly, students who go through prep classes are much more likely to be adequately prepared for their exams.
+Several optional summer preparatory classes are available to help aspiring transfer students boost their GPA to the right level.
+Students who take these classes are much less likely to experience 1L shell shock—the look that 1Ls get around halfway through their first semester, when they realize how much studying law school requires.
+Even more significantly, students who complete prep classes are much more likely to be adequately prepared for their exams.

-That said, while the 1L GPA is important, it’s not everything, and it won’t win you your transfer all by itself.
-Think of your GPA as being the absolute minimum that you need for your application, sort of a ticket to ride.
-Students with high GPAs are invited to play but then have to compete against all the other students with high GPAs.
+That said, while the 1L GPA is important, it’s not everything, and it won’t win you a transfer all by itself.
+Think of your GPA as the absolute minimum required for your application—sort of a ticket to ride.
+Students with high GPAs are invited to play but then must compete against all the other students with high GPAs.
 Only the applicants with the best overall applications will be able to successfully transfer law schools.
 That’s where the next two aspects of your application come into the picture.

-I often tell clients that the single most important question to answer in writing their applications is “Can I be successful at law school?”
+I often tell clients that the single most important question to answer when writing their applications is “Can I be successful at law school?”
 Most often, the way to answer that question is to show how you can succeed as an attorney.
 In the case of a transfer application, though, there is a faster and easier path to the answer the law school admissions committee seeks: ask competent evaluators.
 There can be no more competent evaluator than a law school professor who has taught an applicant, seen them fail, and seen them succeed.
-There is a significant difference here: the letters that an applicant submitted for their original application were speculative.
-The recommendations coming from law professors are concrete and dispositive.
+However, there is a significant difference here: the letters that an applicant submitted for their original application were speculative; the recommendations coming from law professors are concrete and dispositive.

-While these relationships should begin forming in the summer, actual letters should not be written until well into the spring semester.
+Although these relationships should begin forming in the summer, recommendation letters should not be written until well into the spring semester.
 Again, the point of these letters is to evaluate your performance and your ability to succeed as a law student.
-If an applicant has not yet performed, then there is nothing to evaluate yet.
+If you have not yet performed, there is nothing to evaluate yet.
 Asking professors for their recommendations in January gives them enough time both to evaluate you and to write the letter in anticipation of applications opening in May.

 The Bells and Whistles